My Forking Life

 Where does Brunswick stew come from?

 This is a traditional Southern stew that makes the most of what you have in your pantry.
-Traditionally made with small game like squirrel or rabbit, it’s tomato based and made with beans and veggies.
-I love it with leftover pulled pork and chicken works great too.
+Traditionally made with small game, such as squirrel or rabbit, it's tomato-based and features beans and vegetables.
+I love it with leftover pulled pork, and chicken works great too.
 You can easily adapt the ingredients to suit what you have to hand.
 BBQ sauce makes this stew stand out from the crowd.

 Can you make it ahead of time?

-This is a great make ahead stew and is freezer friendly too.
+This is a great make-ahead stew that's also freezer-friendly.
 Once made, let it cool completely before transferring to an airtight container.
-It will keep well in the fridge for 4 days and in the freezer for up to 6 months.
-Thaw frozen stew in the fridge overnight before reheating.
+It will keep well in the fridge for 4 days and in the freezer for up to 3 months.
+Thaw frozen stew in the refrigerator overnight before reheating.

-Reheat on the stovetop on a medium heat, stirring til heated through.
+Reheat on the stovetop over medium heat, stirring until heated through.

 What do you serve it with?